- Grade:

 Leader: Local leader, Uganda

 In Uganda you will be led by a local English-speaking guide with guiding qualifications and valuable experience.
 They will share with you their passion and knowledge to ensure you have an enjoyable holiday in Uganda.
-These guides have extensive knowledge of the wildlife and are excellent are spotting these!
+These guides have extensive knowledge of the wildlife and are excellent at spotting and identifying the many birds and animals you will encounter.
+On tracking days and walks you will be led or accompanied by an experienced Ugandan Ranger Guide.

 Holiday Itinerary